davidarchanjo/keydown-event-dispatcher/README.md

 triggerKeyboardEvent(document.body, KeyCodes.Enter);
 ```

-- In project using the ES6 module system
+- In projects using the ES6 module system
 ```typescript
 import { triggerKeyboardEvent, KeyCodes } from 'keydown-event-dispatcher';